kirstenfrank/ExData_Plotting1/README.md

 ## Loading the data

-When loading the dataset into R, please consider the following:
+When loading the dataset into R, use script readDataIn.R:

 * The dataset has 2,075,259 rows and 9 columns.
 First calculate a rough estimate of how much memory the dataset will require